braze-inc/braze-docs/_docs/_user_guide/intelligence/ai_copywriting.md

 # AI copywriting assistant

 The AI copywriting assistant passes a brief product name or description to OpenAI's GPT3 copy generation tool to generate human-like marketing copy for use in your messaging.
-This functionality is available out-of-the-box for all message composers in the Braze dashboard.
+This functionality is available out-of-the-box for most message composers in the Braze dashboard.

 Launch the copywriting assistant from your message composer, then enter a product name or description in the input field and click **Generate Copy**!
 The response will be fetched from OpenAI and provided to you.
 Feel free to experiment and try variations to your heart's content.